 - Get a bird’s-eye view of what everyone on the team is responsible for

 - Track project statuses without the need for micromanaging

 These tools will also help managers spend less time chasing employees down for updates and offer more time for coaching, nurturing, and developing the next generation of top talent.

-According to Work Institute’s 2021 Retention Report, lack of opportunity for growth was the top reason employees left their jobs—and that shouldn’t come as a surprise!
-Growth opportunities show employees that they haven’t hit the ceiling in their careers.
-These opportunities encourage team members to work towards specific milestones and help them envision a future within the organization.
+McKinsey research shows that “lack of career development and advancement” was the top reason employees left their jobs for new jobs in the past year—and that shouldn’t come as a surprise!
+Growth opportunities illustrate to employees that they haven’t hit the ceiling in their careers.
+These opportunities encourage team members to work toward specific milestones and help them envision a future within the organization.

 Unfortunately, many companies struggle to create and appropriately communicate the growth opportunities available to employees.
 Here’s how you can better approach growth within your organization.